HaydenMeloche/blog/blog.md

-# [2025-01-11] How a unpinned java agent increased latency 10x
+# [2025-01-11] How a unpinned docker build increased API latency 10x

-Getting started
+One Friday afternoon, we deployed a minor release to our main backend API supporting [Pine](https://pine.ca?ref=hayden).

+Within minutes we started seeing large spikes in response times for all inbound API calls.

+TODO SHOW PICTURE HERE.

 # blog-text-art-banner